 Using Eqs.
-(5) and (16), and taking all terms with no explicit E dependence outside the integral gives
+(5) and (16), and taking all terms with no

-FIG. 18.
-The vacuum expectation value of the absolute value of the Polyakov loop for different couplings calculated using the LLR method for different values of $a^4\Delta_E/(6\tilde{V})$, and compared to the measurement from importance sampling methods (black triangles).
-In both cases the lattice size is $\tilde{V}/a^4=4\times20^3$.
+FIG. 19.
+The Polyakov loop susceptibility for different couplings calculated using the LLR method for different values of $a^4\Delta_E/(6\tilde{V})$, and compared to the measurement from importance sampling methods (black triangles).
+In both cases the lattice size is $\tilde{V}/a^4 = 4 \times 20^3$.
 The dots are at a coupling with a direct comparison to the importance sampling.
-The solid lines are a finer scan around the critical region, containing 100 points evenly spaced between 5.690 and 5.695.
+The solid lines are a finer scan around the critical region. containing 100 points evenly spaced between 5.690 and 5.695.
 The errors on this line are calculated by bootstrapping over the repeats and are represented by the dashed curves.
 For the values determined with the LLR method, the calculation requires measurements of the Polyakov loop on a set of configurations found using the restricted energy updates, with a_n fixed to its final value.
-For these calculations 40,000 fixed a_n measurements were performed on all the intervals.
+For these calculations 40000 fixed a_n measurements were performed on all the intervals.
+The extrema of the curve for all $a^4\Delta_E/(6V)$ sizes are shown by the vertical dashed lines, with the corresponding error represented by the shaded region.
+The extrema of all interval sizes overlap.